omarghetti/vc-challenge/README.md

 # How To Run locally
-To run the service locally, you need to launch a local redis instance.
+To run the service locally, you need to launch a local redis instance. after doing that, just make a copy of `app.env.example` and name it `app.env`.

 after satisfiyng the requirement, just launch

 `make debug`

 # How To Run With Docker-Compose
-To run both a prebuild Redis image and Api image on docker using compose, just run
+To run both a prebuild Redis image and Api image on docker using compose, just make a copy of `app.env.example` and name it `app.env`. after doing that, just run

 `make run=dependencies`